-SISTER MARGARET CARNEY: What Dr. Zane and I had explored, along with any number of really excellent consulants and our own internal resources, would have been a merger.
-And we had actually worked out very early on some of the ways in which a merger of that type could be palatable to both institutions by removing some of the points that tend to get people really upset--you know, the loss of a mascot, the loss of an athletic program, that sort of thing.
+What Dr Zane and I had explored, along with any number of really excellent consultants and our own internal resources, would have been a merger.
+And we had actually worked out very early on some of the ways in which a merger of that type could be palatable to both institutions by removing some of the points that tend to get people really upset, you know, the loss of a mascot, the loss of an athletic program, that sort of thing.
 However, as we were getting really close to that final board decision-making, it became clear that there might be an alternative structure that would work better for us, but we never got to put that alternative in front of our boards.
-In other words, might we have created something like a tripartite model in which there would be a corporation of higher education, let's call it the CatholicEducation Corporation of Western New York, and it would hold these two institutions and bring certain services into a model that would have been more economical?
-But we never even got to that point in the discussion because the level of concern was already so high on the part of both boards that it was probably too late to move to another alternative, even though to this day, I think that could have worked and worked very well.
+In other words, might we have created something like a tripartite model in which there would be a corporation of higher education, let's call it the Catholic Education Corporation of Western New York, and it would hold these two institutions and bring certain services into a model that would have been more economical?
+But we never even got to that point in the discussion because the level of concern was already so high on the part of both boards that it was probably too late to move to another alternative, even though to this day I think that could have worked and worked very well.

-DOUG LEDERMAN: What were the impediments and barriers for the two institutions?
-Were they different?
-Were they the same?
-At the board level...
+What were the impediments and barriers for the two institutions?
+Were they different or were they the same at the board level?

-SISTER MARGARET CARNEY: One of the main problems was that St. Bonaventure University was in a position to see itself as able to manage the challenges of the era and move through them successfully because it had 160-year history of doing that.
-And it is just far enough away from other competition that some of that "we stand alone and we stand tall" feeling gets reinforced.

-On the other hand, if you are a Catholic campus in Buffalo, where you can almost literally walk to the next-door campus, which was originally the women's college and over here was the men's college, that comfort doesn't exist because you're meeting your competition at [UNCLEAR] [LAUGH], you don't have to go far to figure out what the competition is like.

-So I think embedded within the Bonaventure psyche was a sense that we're going to a whole lot of trouble, but do we really need to make these changes and alienate people, and have all of these problems?
+One of the main problems was that Saint Bonaventure University was in a position to see itself as able to manage the challenges of the era and move through them successfully because it had a 160-year history of doing that.
+And it is just far enough away from other competition that some of that we stand alone and we stand tall feeling gets reinforced.
+On the other hand, if you are on a Catholic campus in Buffalo where you can literally almost walk to the next-door campus, which was originally the women's college, and over here was the men's college.
+That comfort doesn't exist because you're meeting your competition at Wegmans.
+It would have to go far to figure out what the competition is like.
+So, I think embedded within the Bonaventure psyche was a sense of we're going to a whole lot of trouble, but do we really need to make these changes and alienate people and have all of these problems?
 And that fear outweighed any growth prospect.

-DOUG LEDERMAN: We're talking with Sister Margaret Carney, president emerita of St. Bonaventure University.
-You've talked a lot about challenges you had getting the board to buy in to this idea.
+We're talking with Sister Margaret Carney, President Emerita of Saint Bonaventure University.
+You've talked a lot about the challenges you had getting the board to buy into this idea.
 The other group that sometimes bristles at restructuring like this is the faculty.
-Because your process was quite public, the faculty had a lot of input into the process at St. Bonaventure.
+Because your process was quite public, the faculty had a lot of input into the process at Saint Bonaventure.
 How did that play out?